AHSEC - 12: Company Accounts - Accounting for Share Capital Important Notes for March 2025 Exam [AHSEC Class 12 Accountancy Notes]

 C. Classification on the basis of control

-1. Holding company-Section 2(46) - A company is known as the holding company of another company if is has control over that other company.
+1. Holding Company-Section 2(46) - A company is known as the holding company of another company if it has control over that other company.

 A company is deemed to be a subsidiary of another company when: